 How is cellulitis diagnosed?

 Your child's healthcare provider may know your child has cellulitis by looking at and feeling your child's skin.
 Tell the provider how long your child has had symptoms, and if anything helps decrease the symptoms.
 Tell him or her if your child has ever had a cellulitis infection.
 Your child's healthcare provider may not know which kind of bacteria caused his or her cellulitis.
 Your child also may need any of the following tests:

 - Blood tests may show the bacteria causing your child's infection.

 - A sample of fluid from one of your child's sores may show the bacteria causing the cellulitis.

 - A sample of tissue from your child's infected skin may show the bacteria causing his or her infection.
 The sample may also show if the infection is caused by another kind of skin disorder.

 - An x-ray, ultrasound, CT, or MRI may show if the infection has spread.
 Your child may be given contrast liquid to help the infection show up better in the pictures.
 Tell the healthcare provider if your child has ever had an allergic reaction to contrast liquid.
 Do not let your child enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the healthcare provider if your child has any metal in or on his body.
+Tell the healthcare provider if your child has any metal in or on his or her body.